Back to top

 • New vehicle sales reached 192,089 in the first quarter of 2023, up 40.3% from the previous year (OICA)

-Vision 2030 is Saudi Arabia’s ambitious political project to transform the country.
+Vision 2030 represents Saudi Arabia’s ambitious national project for transforming the country.
 Launched in 2016, it encompasses a wide range of economic, social, environmental, and territorial reforms aimed at reducing the kingdom's reliance on oil.
-Key measures include economic diversification, the introduction of a 15% rate of VAT, and an increase in the price of oil.
-Tourism is to lead the way in the post-oil economy, despite currently contributing almost nothing to GDP (excluding pilgrimage, which, according to interviews, is viewed separately from tourism).
+Key measures include economic diversification, the introduction of a 15% value-added tax (VAT), and an increase in the price of oil.
+Tourism has been designated as a cornerstone of the post-oil economy, despite currently contributing almost nothing to the GDP (excluding pilgrimage, which, according to interviews, is viewed as separate from tourism).
 7 aménagement territoire AS.png Fig. 7.
 Territorial development plan 2030.
 (IPR, 2021).
 To achieve these goals, Saudi Arabia is embracing economic openness to the international market.
-This strategic shift is accompanied by significant social and economic reforms, including closer ties with Northern countries, a radical overhaul of the social norms for governing the nation, notably through improved women's rights, the privatization of various sectors, and opening the country to international tourists.
+This strategic shift is accompanied by significant social and economic reforms, including closer ties with Northern countries, enhanced women's rights, the privatization of various sectors, and efforts to attract international tourism.
 Central to this vision is the call for Saudi citizens to actively participate in the evolving economy through employment-focused initiatives.
-"Saudization," or Nitakat in Arabic, is a strategy aimed at reducing unemployment in a workforce where foreigners make up 41% of the population.
-Under this policy, companies—both Saudi and foreign—are incentivized to meet specific quotas for employing Saudis.
-The higher the percentage of Saudi nationals in the workforce, the greater the benefits for the company.
+A major aspect of this transformation is "Saudization," or Nitakat in Arabic, a strategy aimed at reducing unemployment in a workforce where foreigners make up 41% of the population.
+Under this policy, companies—both Saudi and foreign—are incentivized to meet specific quotas for Saudi employees.
+The higher the percentage of Saudi nationals in a company’s workforce, the greater the benefits the company receives.
 Among all the societal and territorial changes, Saudization is perhaps the most likely to rapidly influence mobility, particularly in terms of automobile usage.
-This transformation is already evident, notably in the increasing participation of women in the workforce, in a context where public transport use was previously minimal or nonexistent.
-Changes in family structures and employment dynamics have coincided with two landmark events: in 2018 women were given the right to drive, and foreign workers are now subject to higher taxes.
-A tax of 400 rials is levied on each dependent in a foreign worker’s household each month.
-This has made it harder to employ private drivers, accelerating shifts in mobility practices.
-Even before the introduction of the tax, not all Saudis could afford private drivers, and many work as chauffeurs themselves.
-This came across in interviews with more than 30 Uber drivers during the study trip.
-Over 90% of them were Saudis, unlike in traditional taxi companies that predominantly employ foreign drivers.
-When asked about their motivations, most drivers spoke of their enjoyment of meeting new people, followed by the benefit of a supplementary income.
-Many Uber drivers also have other jobs —for example, a driver named Saoud is a school principal.
+This transformation is already evident, especially with the increasing participation of women in the workforce, in a context where public transport was previously minimal or nonexistent.
+Changes in family structures and employment dynamics have coincided with two landmark events: the 2018 decision granting women the right to drive and the imposition of higher taxes on foreign workers.
+These taxes, amounting to 400 rials per dependent per month, have made employing private drivers more challenging, accelerating shifts in mobility practices.
+Even before the tax, not all Saudis could afford private drivers, and many still drive themselves.
+This was evident in interviews with more than 30 Uber drivers during the study trip.
+Over 90% of them were Saudis, unlike traditional taxi companies that predominantly employ foreign drivers.
+When asked about their motivations, most drivers highlighted the enjoyment of meeting new people, followed by the benefit of supplementary income.
+Many drivers have primary jobs alongside their Uber work—for example, one driver, Saoud, mentioned he is also a school principal.
 Uber’s presence in Saudi Arabia has grown steadily, with over 530,000 trips recorded between its launch in 2014 and 2021.
 Similarly, delivery companies are experiencing rapid growth, fueled by the increasing popularity of online shopping and digital payments.
-Some campus universities, such as King Fahd University of Petroleum and Minerals (KFUPM) in Dhahran, have even developed their own internal ordering and delivery applications.
+Some institutions, such as King Fahd University of Petroleum and Minerals (KFUPM) in Dhahran, have even developed their own internal delivery services and proprietary ordering applications to cater to their communities.
 8 livraison kfupm.png Fig. 8.
 KFUPM delivery service.
 Aniss Mezoued, 2024.
 9 Livraison Riyad.jpg Fig. 9.
 Delivery services in Riyadh.
 Aniss Mezoued, 2024.
 The complete digitalization of administrative services has significantly reduced the need for "bureaucratic" travel, according to Professor Ratrout of KFUPM.
-Administrative documents are now fully digital or are delivered to homes.
-While this has certainly reduced the physical movement of people, it has likely increased deliveries and the flow of goods, as well as the precarity of certain segments of the population, as observed elsewhere1.
-In Riyadh, most drivers we interviewed lived in the southern districts and often came from other regions of Saudi Arabia or neighboring countries.
+Administrative documents are now fully digital or delivered directly to homes.
+While this has certainly reduced the physical movement of people, it has likely increased the flow of goods and deliveries, as well as the precarity of certain segments of the population, as has been observed elsewhere[^1].
+In Riyadh, most drivers we interviewed lived in the southern districts and often came from other regions of Saudi Arabia or, in some cases, neighboring countries.
 This points to the emergence of a distinct social geography within Saudi cities.
 However, the issue of socio-spatial segregation is rarely, if ever, addressed in major projects and remains largely taboo.
-The residential areas of immigrant workers, for instance, are invisible in urban planning discourse and, to our knowledge, no official communication addresses this sensitive topic.
-In The Line project, which prides itself on being a visionary development, we were unable to obtain concrete details about where the workers who will sustain the city will live.
-But we did learn that, on construction sites, there is already a marked separation between the camps of laborers and those of Saudi or foreign managers.
+The residential areas of immigrant workers, for instance, are invisible in urban planning discourse, and no official communication appears to tackle this sensitive topic.
+In The Line project, which touts itself as a visionary development, we were unable to obtain concrete details about where the workers who will sustain the city are expected to live.
+The only information we gathered is that on the construction sites, there is already a marked separation between the camps of laborers and those of Saudi or foreign managers.
 These socio-spatial dynamics inevitably raise critical questions about mobility, accessibility, and equal opportunities.
 They are deeply tied to the effects of Saudization and its broader systemic impact on Saudi society.

-Before launching its major projects, Saudi Arabia’s transportation motto was "Drive and survive."
-The entire infrastructure was designed around cars, with road safety being the top priority, both then and now.
-From shaded parking spaces to ventilated drop-off zones in air-conditioned shopping centers, the car continues to dominate both urban planning and daily life.
+Before the advent of the current major projects, the prevailing transportation motto in Saudi Arabia was "Drive and survive."
+The entire infrastructure was designed around the automobile, with road safety as the top priority—a focus that remains critical today.
+From shaded parking spaces to ventilated drop-off zones at air-conditioned shopping centers, the car continues to dominate both urban planning and daily life.
 10 Drive and Survive.jpg Fig. 10.
 Road safety awareness magazine “Drive and Survive”, produced by ARAMCO to “instill the culture of safety in the population”.
 Source: ARAMCO Museum, Dammam.
 Aniss Mezoued, 2024.
-The shift to electric vehicles remains challenging in Saudi Arabia.
-Charging infrastructure is still in its infancy and gasoline costs less than 2 SAR (50 cents) per liter.
-Yet public transport seems poised to gain a foothold.
+While the shift to electric vehicles remains challenging in Saudi Arabia—where charging infrastructure is still in its infancy and gasoline costs less than 2 SAR (50 cents) per liter—public transport seems poised to gain a foothold.
 This shift is closely tied to the overarching goal of improving quality of life, a key driver behind the ongoing transformations.
-Improving public spaces and expanding public transport services are central in this effort.
-The lifestyle changes brought about by "Saudization" are likely to increase the volume of trips, many of which could be done using the alternative modes of transport currently being developed.
-Monumental investments are set to transition cities from being car dominated, to offering a viable, multimodal system.
-However, this transformation is starting from almost nothing.
-Public transport currently accounts for just 1–2% of the modal share and is primarily used by foreign workers via company-chartered buses.
+Enhancing the quality of public spaces and expanding public transport offerings are central pillars of this effort.
+The lifestyle changes brought about by "Saudization" are likely to increase the volume of trips, many of which could be accommodated by alternative modes of transport currently being developed.
+Monumental investments are underway to transition cities from a car-dominated model to a viable, multimodal system.
+However, this transformation is starting from near-zero: public transport currently accounts for just 1–2% of the modal share and is primarily used by foreign workers via company-chartered buses.
 In the three cities studied, there were no formal bus networks until recently, let alone metro systems, trams, or pedestrian-friendly sidewalks.
-While not directly challenging the dominance of cars, the kingdom is making substantial investments in creating a diverse range of mobility options.
+Without directly challenging the dominance of cars, the kingdom is making substantial investments in creating a diverse range of mobility options.
 The strategy, as promoted by some stakeholders, is to establish a visible presence of public transport in urban spaces.
-This includes offering high-quality services that provide added value compared to individual car use, whether in terms of cost or travel time, and encouraging their adoption through personal experimentation.
-The redistribution of public space and a potential reduction in cars may only emerge in later stages of this process.
+This includes offering high-quality services that provide added value compared to individual car use, whether in terms of cost or travel time, and encouraging gradual adoption through personal experimentation.
+The redistribution of public space and a potential reduction in the prominence of cars may only emerge in later stages of this process.
 11 Bus Olaya Street.png Fig. 11.
 First bus lines and stops along Olaya Street, Riyadh.
 Aniss Mezoued, 2024.

-o Riyadh: a public transport network for a city ten times the size of Paris
+o In Riyadh: a public transport network for a city ten times the size of Paris

-With severe congestion in major cities, a growing working population and increasing mobility demands, the need for a modal shift is becoming critical in Saudi Arabia.
-Societal changes are expected to lead to a growth in travel for both work and leisure.
-If the ambitious infrastructure projects are successfully implemented and their objectives met, this increase in travel could be based around alternative modes of mobility, reducing reliance on automobiles.
-For this to happen, however, public transport services must be both extensive and appealing.
-In Riyadh a major overhaul of the public transport system is underway: 54 bus lines, out of a planned 80, are already operational and these cater to a diverse audience, the majority being foreign residents.
-These buses stop at air-conditioned stations and their use has been growing since the network's launch in March 2023.
-Complementing this system are three BRT (Bus Rapid Transit) lines and, as of late 2024, six newly opened metro lines.
-The metro network has been designed with the future growth of the city in mind, with stations in districts that have not yet been developed.
-Among its four major stations is the hub at King Abdullah Financial District (KAFD), a flagship project designed by Zaha Hadid Architects.
+With severe congestion in major cities, the need for a modal shift is becoming critical in Saudi Arabia, where the working population is growing and mobility demands are increasing.
+Societal changes are expected to lead to a rise in travel for both work and leisure.
+If the ambitious infrastructure projects are successfully implemented and their objectives met, this increase in travel could shift directly toward alternative modes of mobility, reducing reliance on automobiles.
+For this to happen, however, the public transport offering must be both extensive and appealing.
+Riyadh is currently undergoing a transformative overhaul of its public transport system: 54 bus lines, out of a planned 80, are already operational and cater to a diverse ridership, with a majority consisting of foreign residents.
+These buses stop at air-conditioned stations, which have seen growing usage since the network's launch in March 2023.
+Complementing this system are 3 BRT (Bus Rapid Transit) lines and, as of late 2024, 6 newly opened metro lines.
+The metro network has been designed with the future in mind, incorporating stations in districts that have not yet been developed, anticipating the city’s rapid growth.
+It is anchored by 4 major stations, including the hub at King Abdullah Financial District (KAFD), a flagship project designed by Zaha Hadid Architects.
 12 metro KAFD.png Fig. 12.
 Iconic King Abdullah Financial District (KAFD) station designed by Zaha Hadid.
 Aniss Mezoued, 2024.
-In terms of achieving a modal shift, authorities aim to attract 1.2 million daily passengers to the metro system, rising to 1.7 million when accounting for those also using the supporting bus network.
-According to the Royal Commission for Riyadh City (RCRC), at capacity the network has the potential to accommodate up to 3.6 million daily trips.
+In terms of achieving a modal shift, authorities aim to attract 1.2 million daily passengers to the metro system, which will serve as the backbone to the supporting bus network, increasing the overall figure to 1.7 million passengers.
+According to the Royal Commission for Riyadh City (RCRC), the full deployment of the network has the potential to accommodate up to 3.6 million daily trips.
 The overarching goal is to reduce the number of cars on Riyadh's streets.
 The integrated network will connect passengers to airports, public services, major universities, and Riyadh East train station.
 13 Plan metro Riyad.png Fig. 13.
 Riyadh transport map.
 Source: RCRC.

-o Dammam: public transport integrated into new districts
+o In Dammam, integrating public transport into new districts

 In Dammam, eight bus lines were launched in 2019.
-Initially intended for working women without a driving license, the buses are now open to all and have been integrated into the city's broader development plans, as we learnt during our meeting with the Eastern Region Development Authority (Al Sharkiya).
-However, observations on the ground reveal that the current bus network is struggling to gain a foothold (Mezoued, 2015).
-The lines have few stops in this city which is characterized by low population density, extensive road infrastructure, and the presence of rights of way for oil pipelines.
+Initially intended to serve women who worked but did not yet have driving licenses, these buses are now open to all and have been integrated into the city's broader development plans, as we learnt during our meeting with the Eastern Region Development Authority (Al Sharkiya).
+However, observations on the ground reveal that the current bus network struggles to establish strong territorial anchoring (Mezoued, 2015).
+The lines have limited stops in a city characterized by low population density, extensive road infrastructure, and the presence of oil servitudes.
 14 Piétons Autoroute Dammam.png Fig. 14.
 Pedestrians leaving the Al Sharkiya offices face significant barriers when attempting to cross the highway to reach bus stops on the opposite side of the road.
-Long walking distances between stops are exacerbated by the lack of crossings and pedestrian facilities.
+Long walking distances between stops are further exacerbated by the lack of crossings and pedestrian-friendly facilities.
 Aniss Mezoued, 2024.
 The challenges posed by urban sprawl and low population density are substantial—not only in Dammam but also in Riyadh and other Saudi cities.
-An efficient public transport network needs to be created alongside suitable urban planning.
+At present, establishing an efficient public transport network is difficult without integrating mobility with urban planning.
 However, there is a growing commitment to transit-oriented development, focusing on creating urban areas centered around public transport hubs, in particular the metro and BRT.
-As in all cities, addressing the "last mile" problem is critical to achieving a modal shift.
+As with all cities, addressing the "last mile" problem is critical to achieving a modal shift.
 This issue is particularly pressing in sprawling, car-centric cities with the harsh climate of Saudi Arabia.

-o AlUla: building a transport system from scratch
+o In AlUla: building a transport system from scratch

-In this sense, what is taking place in AlUla is interesting.
-The French Agency for the Development of AlUla, in partnership with the Royal Commission of AlUla, is planning the construction of a tramway that will traverse the valley, connecting various districts and key tourist sites in a region characterized by agriculture and tourism, particularly high-end tourism.
-The tramway is projected to serve nine million passengers annually in a city that aims to expand its population from 50,000 to 150,000 over the next decade.
+The experience in AlUla provides an intriguing example of developing a transport system from the ground up.
+The French Agency for the Development of AlUla, in partnership with the Royal Commission of AlUla, is planning the construction of a tramway line that will traverse the valley, connecting various districts and key tourist sites.
+This initiative supports the dual focus of the region: agriculture and tourism, particularly high-end tourism.
+The tramway is projected to serve 9 million passengers annually in a city that aims to expand its population from 50,000 to 150,000 over the next decade.
 This growth is closely tied to the development of the Hegra tourist site, a UNESCO World Heritage site.
-The city plans to achieve this increase through densification rather than urban sprawl, making use of land currently classified as wasteland.
+The city plans to achieve this increase not through urban sprawl but through densification, making use of land currently classified as wasteland.
 15 Plan de mobilité Alula.png Fig. 15.
 AlUla Valley mobility plan.
 The tramway is a central component of the 360° mobility plan currently being developed by the Systra group.
-The aim is to connect AlUla’s three main districts—tourist sites in the north, the administrative district in the center, and the residential area in the south—as well as linking these areas to the airport.
-Beyond the tramway, which serves as the backbone of the system, the different parts of the valley will also be connected by a cycle path, a bus network with more detailed coverage, and autonomous shuttles to bridge the gaps between different modes of transport.
-During our visit, these shuttles, still in the testing phase, were operating on a limited route, connecting the pedestrianized old town to a park-and-ride facility approximately 500 meters away.
+It plans to connect AlUla’s three main districts—tourist sites in the north, the administrative district in the center, and the residential area in the south—as well as linking these areas to the airport.
+Beyond the tramway, which serves as the backbone of the system, the different parts of the valley will also be connected by a cycle path, a bus network for more detailed service, and shuttles to bridge the gaps between different modes of transport.
+During our visit, autonomous shuttles, still in the testing phase, were operating on a limited route, connecting the pedestrianized old town to a park-and-ride facility approximately 500 meters away.
+However, they were more of an attraction than a functional addition to the transport system.
 In the long term, these shuttles (which may not end up being autonomous after all) are expected to facilitate access to the tramway and other key locations within the planned car-free zone.
 17 Piste cyclable Alula.png Fig.16.
 The cycle path through the city and desert of AlUla.
 Aniss Mezoued, 2024.
 16 Navette autonome Alula.png Fig. 17.
 Autonomous shuttle being tested at the AlUla Old Town site.
 Aniss Mezoued, 2024.
-Public transport usage has increased notably since the creation of a car-free zone, an initiative that Systra hopes to expand beyond the old city.
-If there is a significant reduction in car use, this would represent a groundbreaking shift for a country that has historically avoided directly challenging the dominance of automobiles.
+Public transport usage has increased notably since the creation of a car-free zone, an initiative that operators hope to expand beyond the old city.
+Systra, the group leading this effort, envisions a significant reduction in car use, which would represent a groundbreaking shift for a country that has historically avoided directly challenging the dominance of automobiles.
 If successful, this restriction on cars would likely drive a greater adoption of alternative modes of transport, which are already diverse and expanding in AlUla.

 Privacy: a key approach to thinking about transportation in Saudi Arabia